 Eczema is one of the more infuriating afflictions that a person can deal with, especially when it comes time for bed.
 Eczema makes sleeping very difficult for people who suffer from it, and if an eczema sufferer has a partner they could have a hard time getting to sleep too.
 This leads many who suffer from eczema to try and find a material for their bedding that will not lead to a worsening of their condition.

 Egyptian cotton has grown very popular among eczema sufferers for its unique qualities.
 It is a fantastic material that does not set off eczema symptoms the way that other bedding materials might.
-Here is a breakdown of why Egyptian cotton is a benefit to people who suffer through eczema and why some bedding sets that may be worth your consideration.
+Here is a breakdown of why Egyptian cotton is a benefit to people who suffer through eczema and why Egyptian cotton bedding may be worth your consideration.

 What is Egyptian Cotton?